Energy in Afghanistan: Uzbekistan

 Afghanistan purchases as much as 450 MW of electricity from Uzbekistan.
 Discussions on electricity supplies began in 2006, and then the construction of a 442 km high voltage transmission line from Uzbekistan to Afghanistan was completed in 2008.
 It runs from Kabul through five Afghan provinces towards the country's border with Uzbekistan, and connects to the Uzbek electricity transmission system.
 By 2009 residents of Kabul were enjoying 24-hour electricity.

 Crude oil and natural gas

-Afghanistan imports petroleum products and natural gas from neighboring Uzbekistan, Turkmenistan and Iran.
-Russia has also decided to join these countries.
-Meanwhile, work on the Turkmenistan–Afghanistan–Pakistan–India Pipeline of natural gas is also ongoing.
+Afghanistan imports petroleum products and natural gas from neighboring Iran, Turkmenistan, and Uzbekistan.
+Russia has also joined these countries.
+Meanwhile, work on the Turkmenistan–Afghanistan–Pakistan–India Pipeline of natural gas is ongoing.

-Afghanistan has oil fields in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
-They contain about 1.9 billion barrels of crude oil.
-Afghanistan also has 15.6 billion cubic feet of natural gas.
-Small amount of crude oil and natural gas is produced at the Angot field in the province of Sar-e Pol.
-Another small oil and gas field at Zomrad Sai near Sheberghan was reportedly undergoing repairs in mid-2001.
+Afghanistan has its own oil fields in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
+These fields contain an estimated 1.9 billion barrels of crude oil and approximately 15 billion cubic feet of natural gas.
+Some of the oil and gas is used to produce electricity locally.

-Coal

-Afghanistan is reported to have 73 million tonnes of proven coal reserves.
-The coal mines are located from Badakhshan and extend up to Herat Province.
-According to TOLOnews, China is considering investment in Afghanistan's coal mining.
-The investment is said to generate up to 500 MW of electricity.
-The country has more than 11 coal reserves which include the following: